jwlei/dat110-oblig1-Network-programming/README.md

 and no exceptions raised.

-You can run the devices in separate JVMs by running the individual devices as a Java application (they each have a main method).
+You can run the individual devices and the controller in separate JVMs by starting them individually as Java applications (they each have a main method).

 ### Handing in the project